Search

 Geometric Perturbation Theory and Sound Localization

-• Leo van Hemmen (Technical University Munich, Munich, Germany)
+• Leo van Hemmen (Technical University Munich)

 E1 05 (Leibniz-Saal)